BulldogLowell/LiquidCrystal_I2C_Spark/README.md

 # LiquidCrystal_I2C
 LiquidCrystal_I2C library for Spark Core

-I wasn't able to get the Library that was posted for I2C Liquic Crystal Displays to work without corrupting the display
+I had a lot of difficulty getting the I2C library for Spark Core working without corrupting the display...

-I added a few delays following the writes and it works for me, now.
+I modified the library, adding a few delays following the writes and it works for me, now.